Whitney Johns Jiggles Her Incredible Booty While Fighting A Losing Battle With A Spaghetti Squash

 Whitney Johns is one of many people attempting to kick off the new year by creating new and healthy habits, as evidenced by her most recent social media update — although the stunning fitness model may have chosen a slightly dangerous method for doing so.

-The comical and sexy Instagram video showed Whitney in the process of attempting a little meal prep, which she explained in the caption was part of her attempt to embrace her domestic side.
-She went head to head with an enormous winter squash, and seemed to be on the losing side of the battle.
+The comical and sexy Instagram video showed Whitney in the process of attempting a little meal prep, which, as she explained in the caption, was part of her resolution to embrace her domestic side.
+She went head-to-head with an enormous winter squash and seemed to be on the losing side of the battle.

 Whitney wore gray leggings embellished with additional seaming across the backside to accentuate the tempting curve of her derriere.
 The garment also put her thick, muscular thighs and calves on display.
-She paired them with an electric blue, athletic crop top that exposed her toned midsection.
+She paired them with an electric blue athletic crop top that exposed her toned midsection.

 Whitney stood in a clean, modern kitchen facing the stove, upon which a metal baking pan holding two huge orange squash was placed.
 When the clip began, she had grasped one of them by the stem and stabbed a large knife into the side.